Avenue Q: Act I

 Princeton receives money from his parents.
 The Bad Idea Bears, two charming troublemakers, convince him to spend it on beer.
 Kindergarten teacher Mrs. Thistletwat assigns Kate to teach the next morning's kindergarten class, her first solo teaching opportunity.
 She decides that her lesson will be about the Internet and all its educational attributes, but Trekkie Monster and the neighbors explain another reality of adulthood: many adults, even "normal people", use it to find pornography ("The Internet is for Porn").

 Princeton gives Kate a mixtape.
-His puzzling song selections make her question his intended message, but eventually, she decides that he must like her ("Mixtape").
-Sure enough, he invites her on a date to the Around the Clock Café.
-Brian, the café's MC, does his raunchy stand-up act ("I'm Not Wearing Underwear Today") before introducing skanky chanteuse Lucy the Slut, who wows the guys, especially Princeton, with a seductive cabaret number ("Special").
-The Bad Idea Bears suggest that Kate and Princeton order some "harmless" Long Island Iced Teas, and once Kate is totally inebriated, Princeton takes her home to bed.

-Kate and Princeton have enthusiastic, high-decibel sex.
+His puzzling song selections make her question his intended message, but eventually, she decides that he must like her after he invites her on a date to the Around the Clock Café ("Mixtape").
+Brian opens the show with his lame stand-up act ("I'm Not Wearing Underwear Today"), before introducing skanky chanteuse Lucy the Slut, who wows the guys, especially Princeton, with a seductive cabaret number ("Special").
+The Bad Idea Bears suggest that Kate and Princeton order some "harmless" Long Island Iced Teas, and once Kate is totally inebriated, Princeton takes her home to bed, where they have enthusiastic, high-decibel sex.
 Gary fields angry calls from other tenants but refuses to intercede ("You Can Be as Loud as the Hell You Want When You're Makin' Love").

 Meanwhile, Rod hears Nicky say, "I love you, Rod," in his sleep, and is jubilant, but he eventually realizes he was dreaming.
 Kate and Princeton profess their mutual love, and he gives her his lucky penny ("Fantasies Come True").

 The next morning, a hung-over Kate oversleeps and misses her teaching assignment.
 Mrs. Thistletwat berates her, and Kate angrily quits her job before she can be fired.
 Christmas Eve decides unilaterally that it is time she and Brian were married.
 At the wedding, Nicky blurts out his suspicion that Rod is gay.
-Rod, furious, insists he has a girlfriend named Alberta in Vancouver ("My Girlfriend Who Lives in Canada") and tells Nicky he is no longer welcome in their apartment.
+Rod, furious, insists he has a girlfriend none of them have ever met ("My Girlfriend Who Lives in Canada") and tells Nicky he is no longer welcome in their apartment.